rohansingh64/React-Counter-App/README.md

-# a counter raect app
+# a counter react app